TEAM WORK

 WILD HEARTS OPEN SKIES 〰️

-Trinati, an alumna of Concordia University’s Early Childhood and Elementary Education program, brings the transformative power of outdoor learning to life through Child in the Wild Nature Day Camp.
+Trinati, an alumna of Concordia University’s Early Childhood and Elementary Education program, brings the transformative power of outdoor learning to life through Child in the Wild Forest School + Nature Day Camp.

-After seeing her preschoolers thrive during weekly forest days on Montreal’s Mount Royal, she created the camp to offer more children the chance to grow and learn in nature, even in the heart of the city.
+After seeing her preschoolers thrive during weekly forest days on Montreal’s Mount Royal, she created the extended programming including weekly nature school and summer day camp to offer more children the chance to grow and learn in nature, even in the heart of the city.

-Trinati mentors educators to integrate nature-based learning into urban classrooms and actively guides individuals in her Prana + Play Practice, helping them connect with nature, their breath, and their bodies to build self-awareness and regulate their nervous systems.
+Trinati mentors educators to integrate nature-based learning into urban classrooms and actively guides teachers, parents and children in her Prana + Play Practice, helping them connect with nature’ rhythms, their personal breath, and their own bodies to build self-awareness and learn practices to regulate nervous systems.
+She is the lead educator at Empathink, a non-profit carving a path for accessible Empathy-based education.

-Through her popular podcast, Storytime with Tula Jane and her Mother in the Wild, she shares the magic of storytelling with families around the world.
+Through her popular podcast, Storytime with Tula Jane and her Mother in the Wild, she shares the magic of storytelling and connection with families around the world.

 trinati - founder + CEO